zhengyishen0/zhengyishen0.github.io/_posts/2023-08-13-early-retirement-extreme.md

 "Complexity provides an advantage over simplicity because of its greater functionality ... therefore, results in flexibility."

-"maintaining increasing levels of complexity requires increasingly more effort.
+"Maintaining increasing levels of complexity requires increasingly more effort.
 (But) It's always easier to cut away than it is to create.
 (Refer to product-oriented thinking)
 Plans work well if the number of degrees of freedom is limited so that few things can go wrong--that is, not according to plan."

 ### Freedom = Production - Consumption

-"Freedom is attained by creating a large gap between production and consumption:"
+"Freedom is attained by creating a large gap between production and consumption."

 1. "First, reduce waste and increase efficiency.
 It's possible to live with the same benefits as the rest of society for one quarter of what the average consumer spends."
 2. "Second, having significantly reduced expenses, invest the difference in businesses."